Chinook Jargon: Contemporary status

 In 1997, the Grand Ronde reservation in Northern Oregon hired Tony Johnson, a Chinook linguist, to head its language program.
 Chinuk Wawa was chosen due to its strong connection to native identity on the reservation as well as being the only indigenous language still spoken at Grand Ronde.
 Prior to this, there were formal Chinuk Wawa classes taught by Eula Holmes from 1978 until her death in 1986.
 Eula Holmes' sister, Ila, held informal and sporadic classes to teach the language to the public.
-Henry Zenk was brought onto the project in 1998 after having previous experience with the language, documenting it in the late 1970s to early 1980s.
-Community classes were started in the summer of 1998 and a dictionary was released in 2012.
+Henry Zenk was brought onto the project in 1998 after having previous experience with the language, documenting it in the late 1970s and early 1980s.
+Community classes were started in the summer of 1998, and a dictionary was released in 2012.
 This dictionary was compiled from the Chinuk Wawa of Grand Ronde elders, chiefly from the Hudson, Wacheno and Riggs families.
-The dictionary features a section on Chinuk Wawa recorded from natives of the lower Columbia, but not used by the elders at Grand Ronde.
-In 2014, the tribe made an app spanning traditional to modern vocabulary.
+The dictionary features a section on Chinuk Wawa recorded by natives of the lower Columbia but not used by the elders at Grand Ronde.
+In 2014, the tribe made an app spanning traditional and modern vocabulary.

-In 2001 with funding from the Administration for Native Americans, the tribe started an immersion preschool.
-A kindergarten was started in 2004 by Kathy Cole, a tribal member and certified teacher, which has since expanded to a half-day immersion K–4 with slots for 25 students for students at Willamina Elementary School.
+In 2001, with funding from the Administration for Native Americans, the tribe started an immersion preschool.
+A kindergarten was started in 2004 by Kathy Cole, a tribal member and certified teacher, which has since expanded to a half-day immersion K–4 with slots for 25 students at Willamina Elementary School.
 Cole also started Chinuk Wawa elective classes at Willamina High School in 2011.
 Students there and at Willamina Middle School can earn high school and college credit for completion of the course.
 Lane Community College also teaches a two-year course of Chinuk Wawa.

+British Columbia

+By 2012, it was discovered that there was only one person left in British Columbia who had learned Chinook Jargon from Elders.
+That person was Jay Powell, a University of British Columbia anthropological linguist who had dedicated himself to the revitalization of Indigenous languages.
+A small group led by Sam Sullivan formed around him, organizing learning sessions and starting the BC Chinook Jargon initiative website.
+Sullivan's efforts to expand public awareness of Chinook Jargon have included an interview with Powell conducted entirely in that language.
+The interview was organized through Kumtuks, a British Columbia focused educational video series whose name comes from the Chinook word for knowledge.

-The online magazine Kaltash Wawa was founded in November 2020 using BC Chinuk Wawa and written in Chinuk Pipa, the alphabet based on Dupoyan shorthand.
+The online magazine Kaltash Wawa was founded in November 2020 using BC Chinook Jargon and written in Chinuk Pipa, the alphabet based on Dupoyan shorthand.

 Influence on English

 British Columbian English and Pacific Northwest English have several words still in current use which are loanwords from the Chinook Jargon, which was widely spoken throughout the Pacific Northwest by all ethnicities well into the middle of the 20th century.
-These words tend to be shared with, but are not as common in, the states of Oregon, Washington, Alaska and, to a lesser degree, Idaho and western Montana.
+These words tend to strongly index a local settler identity.
+Some words used to be shared with the Yukon, Alberta, Oregon, Washington, Alaska and, to a lesser degree, Idaho and western Montana.